 Most Romantic “Place With It All”

 As always, this is category is a tricky one to narrow down, but there are few places in the 5th which exude so much varied romance in one place as the Quai de la Tournelle.
 This stretch along the Seine River is a mere block behind Notre Dame, yet it gets a fraction of the crowds found a mere 20 meters further west.
 From here you can admire exquisite views of the cathedral from both the river bank and street level.
-To complete its splendour, the Quai is home to a row of the Paris’ famous bouquinistes book sellers, La Nouvelle Seine boat which has a reasonably priced restaurant with an unobstructed view of Notre Dame and a fun cabaret show on Friday nights and the headquarters and café of Set in Paris.
-The run great tours of places “Set in Paris,” including a movie tour, a market walk and Coco Chanel’s Paris.
-In addition, they also have a fantastic café, open during the day through apéro time.
-You can enjoy those spectacular views of the Quai from their terrace or cozy up with your sweetheart on the interior’s red velour sofas.
-Otherwise you can also simply pick up a bottle of wine and some snacks from the shops at nearby Place Maubert and sit down by the Seine for a picnic, especially beautiful on summer evenings with the setting sun descending over Notre Dame.
+To complete its splendour, the Quai is home to a row of the Paris’ famous bouquinistes book sellers, La Nouvelle Seine boat which has a reasonably priced restaurant with an unobstructed view of Notre Dame and a fun cabaret show on Friday nights.
+You can also simply pick up a bottle of wine and some snacks from the shops at nearby Place Maubert and sit down by the Seine for a picnic, especially beautiful on summer evenings with the setting sun descending over Notre Dame.

 Happy Romancing in the 5ème!
-You can use the below Google Map to discover these places and if you’re looking for more unique romantic places in Paris, check out the other articles in the series:
+You can use the below Google Map to discover these places.
+If you want to delve further into the area, check out our article on best books on the Left Bank!